 You can use the instructions on both deployment types of Backbone, i.e. Jira Server and Jira Cloud.
-However, at the moment we do not support to migrate a synchronization over email or file exchange, because step 2 (Exporting the synchronization config) is not supported.
+However, at the moment we do not support to migrate a Distributed Configuration, because step 2 (Exporting the synchronization config) is not supported.
 If you are affected by this, please reach out to our support team and describe us your use case.

 - Stop the original running synchronization

 - Export the synchronization config for this synchronization

 - Download the synced issue data for this synchronization (open the synchronization config and click ••• > Download synchronized issues)